-• tie executive rewards to stakeholder gains and satisfaction;

-- motivate and reward Executive Officers for achieving long term performance goals; - attract and retain key Executive Officers; and - retain an element of pay at risk.
+- tie executive rewards to stakeholder gains and satisfaction; - motivate and reward Executive Officers for achieving long term performance goals; - balance annual and long-term awards; - attract and retain key Executive Officers; and - retain an element of pay at risk.

 The LTIP is designed to reward the executive management of the Company for special effort, achievements and results over a three-year period to ensure alignment between the objectives of the stakeholders and those of management.
+Some components are calculated annually and some are calculated on a cumulative basis.